-- 6.1 The Budget Holders and the Director for Housing and Communities carried out the review of estimates with the assistance of the service accountant as required with reference to current budget monitoring protocols. - 6.2 All affected tenants have been consulted on the new approach to service charges as part of the adoption of the Rent and Service Charge policy. - 6.3 The Tenants Forum Executive Committee has been consulted on this report 18 January 2021. - 6.4 This report was considered by Budget Scrutiny Committee on 26 January 2021.
+- 6.1 The Budget Holders and the Director for Housing and Communities carried out the review of estimates with the assistance of the service accountant as required with reference to current budget monitoring protocols. - 6.2 All affected tenants have been consulted on the new approach to service charges as part of the adoption of the Rent and Service Charge policy. - 6.3 The Tenants Forum Executive Committee (TFEC) has been consulted on this report on 25 January 2021.
+TFEC requested a delay to the introduction of the grounds maintenance charge, requesting sight of the formula used to calculate the charge.
+An example of the formula was shared with TFEC on 28 January 2021 and it is noted the new charges are consistent with the Rent and Service Charge Policy, that was consulted on prior to its approval. - 6.4 This report was considered by Budget Scrutiny Committee on 26 January 2021.
 A separate report is included elsewhere on this agenda, on the comments made by this Scrutiny Committee.